Jess-FisherKappen/1701QCA-Assessment3/journal/journal.md

 ## Reflection ##
 Using EVA foam was super helpful in keeping the costume light and function at the same time.
 It was also fairly affordable.
 Having a heat gun, as suggested from one of the related projects, was very important as well as I feel like if I didn't have one, I would not have been able to make the shape of Bender's head, along with keeping him a cylindrical shape.
 However, I had hoped that I could add sound to the final project as I believed it would make for a more interesting and fun interaction.

 The part of the project that I feel is novel is that it is interactive with the user depending on how the wearer of the costume head moves.

 The project can be further extended by including different facial expressions, adding sound and lighting and having more interactive components in the body of the costume.
+This head is only the beginning of the costume, and can be applied to many different parts of a whole body costume.